tonywalker1/hinder/README.md

 * Debian Stable (The reference platform for all development.)

-See the [docker directory](./docker) for tools to build containers with everything you need to build this library.
+See the [docker directory](./docker) for tools to create containers (via Docker or Podman) with everything you need to build this library.
+If you have trouble building this library on your Linux distribution, let me know by opening an issue.
+BUT, if you can try, the reference container (Debian Stable).

 # Dependencies